560 / 2024-09-18 13:07:00

 Session 4 - Extreme Weather and Climate Events: Observations and Modeling

-The large-scale topography, such as the Tibetan-Iranian Plateau (TIP), has been suggested to cause the phase preference of high-amplitude quasi-stationary Rossby waves (QSWs), which are strongly linked with mid-latitude weather extremes.
-However, this causal relationship remains inconclusive.
-Therefore, this study employs a more realistic climate model to explore how removing TIP or its thermal forcing affects QSWs and associated heat extremes in summer.
-The results indicate that removing TIP or its thermal forcing slightly alters the extent of QSWs’ phase preference but does not eliminate it.
-Additionally, the phase preferred by small wavenumber waves (3, 4, and 5) shifts significantly when removing TIP or its thermal forcing, while the phase preferred by larger wavenumber waves (6, 7, and 8) remains nearly unchanged.
+Large-scale topography is thought to cause the phase preference of quasi-stationary Rossby waves (QSWs), which are closely linked with mid-latitude weather extremes.
+However, this causality remains inconclusive.
+Therefore, this study examines how the Asian highlands, particularly the Tibetan–Iranian Plateau (TIP), affect QSWs and related summer heat extremes through climate model simulations and recently proposed complex network analysis.
+The simulation results indicate that removing TIP or its thermal forcing slightly alters the strength of QSWs' phase preference but does not eliminate it.
+Additionally, the preferred phase of low wavenumber waves (3, 4, and 5) shifts significantly when TIP or its thermal forcing is removed, while the preferred phase of higher wavenumber waves (6, 7, and 8) remains nearly unchanged.
 During weeks dominated by phase-preferred and high-amplitude wave–5 or wave–6—the two strongest components of mid-latitude QSWs—significant surface air temperature maxima are observed in association with upper-level anticyclones.
-Temperature maxima are zonally displaced in accordance with the changed phase of wave–5 when TIP or its thermal forcing is removed, but maxima related to wave–6 are unaffected by TIP.
-Furthermore, a complex network analysis of concurrent daily heat extremes in four midlatitude regions affected by wave–6 anticyclones (Europe, central Eurasia, eastern Asia, and North America) reveals that, heat extremes concurrence intensifies with TIP’s thermal effect (comparing the control run with the removing-TIP-thermal experiment) but diminishes with its mechanical effect (comparing the removing-TIP-thermal experiment with the removing-TIP experiment).
+Temperature maxima related to wave–5 are zonally displaced when TIP or its thermal forcing is removed, while those linked to wave–6 remain unaffected.
+Furthermore, a complex network of concurrent daily heat extremes across four mid-latitude regions affected by wave–6 (Europe, central Eurasia, eastern Asia, and North America) reveals that, heat extremes concurrence intensifies with TIP's thermal effect (comparing the control run with the removing-TIP-thermal experiment) but diminishes with TIP's mechanical effect (comparing the removing-TIP-thermal experiment with the removing-TIP experiment).
+These responses of concurrent heat extremes are effectively understood from the perspective of wave packets.